Lukas-Netz/se-rwth.github.io/_pages/research/Evolution.md

 as well as tests from models, which in turn enables us to apply evolutionary techniques directly on the various kinds of models, e.g., the UML.
-We argue that combining automatic and repeatable code generation with tool-assistance for model transformation allows to combine agile and model-based development concepts for a new and effective kind of development process.
+We argue that combining automatic and repeatable code generation with tool-assistance for model transformation allows combining agile and model-based development concepts for a new and effective kind of development process.

 An overview on current technologies for evolving models within a language and